bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

 describe GuessGame do
   ...
-  it "should prompt the user to enter the number representing their guess." do
+  it "prompt the user to enter the number representing their guess." do
     fake_console = double('Console').as_null_object
 	...
   end